-Upon execution of the agreement, the Company made a one-time cash payment to Monash of \$275,000 and reimbursed Monash for certain patent prosecution costs incurred prior to execution of the agreement.
+Upon execution of the agreement, the Company made a one time cash payment to Monash of \$275,000 and reimbursed Monash for certain patent prosecution costs incurred prior to execution of the agreement.
+The Company recorded these payments as research and development expenses for the year ended December 31, 2017.
 The Company is also obligated to pay an annual license maintenance fee to Monash of \$25,000 until a certain development milestone is met with respect to the licensed product, after which no further maintenance fee will be due.
-The Company is also required to make development and sales milestone payments to Monash with respect to the licensed products in the aggregate of up to \$45.1 million.
-The Company is also required to pay to Monash tiered royalties on net sales of licensed products sold by it, its affiliates and its sublicensees at a rate ranging in the low-single digits.
+The Company is also required to make development and sales milestone payments to Monash with respect to the licensed products.
+During the nine months ended September 30, 2023, no development or sales milestones were completed or paid to Monash and the aggregate potential milestones were \$45.1 million as of September 30, 2023.
+The Company is also required to pay to Monash tiered royalties on net sales of licensed products sold by it, its affiliates and its sublicensees at a rate ranging in the low single digits.
 In addition, should the Company sublicense its rights under the agreement, the Company has agreed to pay a percentage of sublicense revenue received at specified rates that are currently at low double digit percentages and decrease to single digit percentages based on the achievement of development milestones.